telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/overview.md

 * __From your Telerik Account:__

 	1. Navigate to the Progress Telerik Reporting installation folder.
-By default, it is `%PROGRAMFILES(x86)%\Progress\`.
+By default, it is `%PROGRAMFILES(x86)%\Progress\Telerik Reporting YYYY RR` where YYYY RR stands for the currently installed year and release moniker.
-	1. Navigate to the `.net` subfolder.
+	1. Navigate to the `Report Designer\.NET` subfolder.
 	1. Start the Telerik.ReportDesigner.Net.exe to run the 64-bit flavor of Standalone Report Designer for .NET.
 	1. Navigate to the `x86` subfolder and start the Telerik.ReportDesigner.Net.x86.exe to run the 32-bit flavor of Standalone Report Designer for .NET.
 	1. The Standalone Report Designer opens, and you can create or open a report.

+* __Starting Standalone Report Designer using latest installed .NET runtime:__
+The Standalone Report Designer will be targeting LTS (Long-Term-Support) versions of .NET.
+If needed to run the application against STS (Standard-Term-Support) .NET versions like .NET 9, or pre-release version of LTS .NET, please use the `RollForward` feature of .NET runtime.
+Start the Standalone Report Designer from a command prompt, adding the `--roll-forward` parameter:

+`C:\Program Files (x86)\Progress\Telerik Reporting {Version}\Report Designer\.NET>Telerik.ReportDesigner.Net.exe --roll-forward LatestMajor"`

+For further information about controlling the `RollForward` behavior at runtime, check the related Microsoft documentation article section [Control roll-forward behavior](https://learn.microsoft.com/en-us/dotnet/core/versions/selection#control-roll-forward-behavior).

 ## Major UI Elements in the Standalone Report Designer